Pulling Strings (film): Plot

 Prior to those two days, Alejandro was supposed to pay the money to Hapi, a loan shark.
-Due to his negligence, Hapi has his home burgled, taking Rachel's laptop with him.
+Due to his negligence, Hapi has his home burglarized, taking Rachel's laptop with him.
 Alejandro has three hours to pay him 20,000 pesos.
 In order to meet this amount of money, Rachel suggests the idea of selling his albums and performing with his band.
 After singing one of his songs, the two kissed.
-When Alejandro arrives to pay Hapi, he refuses, because he is short 2,000 pesos.
+When Alejandro arrives to pay Hapi, he refuses, because he is short of 2,000 pesos.
 As a last resort, Rachel gives Hapi her watch that her boss gave to her.
 While retaking his things, Alejandro and Canicas see that the laptop was not in its case, but do not reveal this fact to Rachel.
 When the three arrive home, Alejandro sees the computer lying on his table with a note from Maria.
 He takes this note and has Canicas put the computer back in the laptop case and gives it back to Rachel.

 Throughout her experience, Rachel was happy that she lost the laptop because she met Alejandro, and they sleep together.
 In the morning, she finds Maria's stickers on the keyboard of the laptop and feels betrayed that Alejandro manipulated Rachel to obtain a visa.
 Alejandro tries to explain that the city is not a safe environment for his daughter, which is why he wanted a visa.
 Rachel leaves and refuses to speak to him.

 After leaving him, Alejandro becomes depressed due to his actions.
 Rachel still chooses London to make things better.
 Her mother finally accepts her daughter's choices regarding her career.
 She wants what is best for Rachel, and that is all it matters to her.
 Canicas tries to cheer Alejandro up.
 As Rachel is getting ready to leave for London, Carol and Canicas help drive Alejandro to the airport to apologize and tell her that he loves her and attempts to persuade her to stay.
 He also explains the truth about making things right for Maria.
 But she refuses and leaves, still heartbroken.

 One month later, Maria finishes 3rd Grade.
 During the evening, Alejandro and Maria hear mariachi music through the window and sees Rachel.
 Rachel reveals that she still has feelings for Alejandro, saying “there’s no you in London.”
 The two embrace and kiss.